Search

 What is the Big 6 and why are they important?

-Foodborne pathogens are invisible predators anywhere there's food.
+Foodborne pathogens are invisible predators.
 They're microscopic and silent, and can cause lots of havoc when they contaminate our food and water.
 The "Big 6" pathogens are of particular concern because not only are they are highly infectious, but a small quantity can cause very severe illness.
-Because of this, you'll often see reference to the Big 6 in regard to retail food establishments and the public health community because training staff and addressing employee health and hygiene to prevent the spread of foodborne disease matters.

-The pathogens that make up the Big 6 are Norovirus, Nontyphoidal Salmonella, E. coli, Shigella, Salmonella typhi, , and Hepatitis A.
+Find out more about the pathogens that make up the Big 6: Norovirus, Nontyphoidal Salmonella, E. coli, Shigella, Salmonella Typhi, , and Hepatitis A.

 Foodborne Bacteria that cause illness